TheREProject/TrueNAS-Migration/01-snags-and-resolutions.md

 - During Proxmox VMs Backup, the original backup attempted to backup the OS AND Data disks.
   - Under normal circumstances, this is fine.
 However, there are not enough resources for a full offsite backup at this time.
 You must disable backups for the data disks in their advanced options under the VM’s hardware section.

 - During the Jellyfin backup, the backup directory was inaccessible.
 This is a permissions issue.
+The actual owner is not root or a linux user.
+Rather, the jellyfin admin is the owner (different from the Linux admins.)
   - This was solved by changing ownership of the directory to the current user and copying the contents out of the folder.
 Original permissions were reassigned.

 ## Hardware Snag